-We look forward to campus being back in full swing for staff and students, RUSU are excited to have our volunteers return.
+We look forward to campus being back in full swing for staff and students in 2022, and that includes our RUSU Volunteer Program!

 Volunteering with RUSU is a fantastic way to get involved with your Student Union, meet people and develop essential professional and personal skills.

 Express your interest now to be part of the program.
 Recruitment into the program opens at the beginning of each semester.
 As part of your participation in the program you are required to attend an induction session (usually held in weeks 3 & 4) and all required training.

 Complete an expression of interest form now and receive induction updates to join the program in Semester 2.

 Do you study at Bundoora campus?
 Join the program now by completing this form.